Transparent Guide: Hidden Costs and Lease Traps in Noida Office Rentals

 What to do: Confirm the number of dedicated parking slots included in your lease.
 If you anticipate hiring more employees, negotiate additional slots at a fixed rate upfront.

-What to do: Clarify upfront who bears fit-out and restoration costs.
-If you’re spending heavily on interiors, negotiate a waiver or partial waiver of restoration obligations.
+What to do: Always clarify upfront who bears fit-out and restoration costs.
+If you are investing significantly in interiors, negotiate a waiver or partial reduction of restoration obligations to avoid heavy exit expenses later.

 Electricity in Noida is billed differently depending on the type of building.
 In IT parks and SEZs, it’s common for landlords to levy a surcharge on top of standard electricity bills.
 Tenants often find that the per-unit rate they’re charged is much higher than what’s published by Uttar Pradesh Power Corporation.